ZIB-IOL/FrankWolfe.jl/CONTRIBUTING.md

 The documentation can be improved by changing the files in `docs/src`, for example to add a section in the documentation, expand a paragraph or add a plot.
-The documentation attached to a given type of function can be modified in the source files directly, it appears above the thing you try to document with three double quotations mark like this:
+The documentation attached to a given type of function can be modified in the source files directly, it appears above the function / type / thingy you try to document with three double quotation marks like this:
 ```julia
 """
 This explains what the function `f` does, it supports markdown.